 To be honest, you can really have a great vacation in any of both cities Marmaris and Bodrum.
-The main thing is to decide what your priorities are and what exactly you are looking for.
+The main thing is to decide what exactly you are looking to get with this trip.

 No matter what you choose to visit on your trip to the Turkish Riviera – Bodrum or Marmaris, I am sure you will have a wonderful time!
 Turkey is absolutely amazing and it is difficult not to fall in love with at least one of the regions.

 When traveling in Turkey, it’s always a good idea to make sure you have travel insurance.
-We personally like SafetyWing and use them for our trips.
-Click here to get a quote from SafetyWing.
+We personally use SafetyWing.
+They also cover expenses related to covid.
+Click here to get a quote from them.

 So, have you decided yet where to go, Bodrum or Marmaris?
 Have you been to either city before?
 Do you have more questions you need to answer?
 Do not hesitate to ask them below!